fionameisner/House-Prices/README.md

 # House-Prices
 House Prices - Advanced Regression Techniques

-The House price notebook will go over the final submission for the Kaggle competition that allowed me to reach the top score of 12%
+The attached notebook will go over the final submission for the Kaggle competition that allowed me to reach the top score of 12%

 A quick overview of what the notebook has included is: